This list of the best bike rides in the world is perfect for travelers wanting a two-wheeled adventure they won’t soon

 It’s unnecessary to cycle back up.
 Buses and trucks are heading back to Banos throughout the day that will take bicycles.

 It’s possible to turn back at Devil’s Cauldron or continue to Puyo.
 The perfect end to this day hike is a soak in one of the hot springs.

 Recommended by James from Travel Collecting

 8. Koster Islands, Sweden

 There’s no reason most people outside of Scandinavia would ever have heard of Sweden’s Koster Islands, much less have the area listed on their world travel bucket list alongside more exotic islands, such as Tahiti or Seychelles.

 But if you’re exploring the region and looking for a few days of R&R in the most peaceful, pastoral place you can imagine, Koster is as quaint and charming it can be.

 Located on the country’s west coast about 200 kilometers north of Gothenburg near the border with Norway, the volcanic archipelago is most popular as a vacation destination for Swedes and Norwegians.

 Accessible via ferries from the mainland, the two largest islands are North Koster (4 square km) and South Koster (8 square km), divided by a narrow sound.

 The best way to explore South Koster (known locally as Sydkoster) is via a cycling tour of the island with Koster Cykeln.
 In fact, since there are no cars allowed on the islands, cycling is the ONLY way to see them.

 Start with a hike to the top of Valfjäll, the island’s highest peak, for a stunning overview of quaint, orange-roofed villages and a historic church built-in 1939.

 You can also see spectacular views of the island’s rocky coastlines and the Koster Fjord, which are part of the Kosterhavet National Park marine sanctuary.
 It’s a great place for snorkeling when the weather is warm.

-As you ride deeper into South Koster’s countryside, you’ll pass impossibly green pastures speckled with wildflowers, perhaps seeing grazing deer and lots of farms with cows, sheep, and horses along the way.
+As you ride deeper into South Koster’s countryside, you’ll pass impossibly green pastures speckled with wildflowers, perhaps seeing grazing deer and many farms with cows, sheep, and horses along the way.

 One of our favorite stops along the tour was a tiny fishing village, where a line of boathouses stood out against a foreboding sky.